How to draw on video and add comments in context

 2. Open the app and select your desired video from your phone’s photos app.

 3. Add your drawings into any frame you want.
-Video Painter offers tools such as freehand, shapes, and text.
+Video Painter offers video editing software such as freehand, shapes, and text.
 You can even add music if you want to.

 4. Save your edited video as a new file to your phone, and upload it to your preferred device.

 Pros: It’s easy to draw on, share, and upload video content.
 You can finesse your work with the preview option so you can watch your final video before saving.
+Plus, you can draw freehand sketches.
 The touch-friendly interface makes it the best free video sharing platform to use on mobile phones and tablets.

 Three best practices when drawing on videos to share feedback